 Is the road going to be maintained year-round?

-Yes, the road will be paved and will ultimately be owned and maintained by the Township of Central Frontenac as a year-round public road.
+Yes, our paved road is owned and maintained by the Township of Central Frontenac as a year-round public road.

 Will high speed internet be available?

 Yes, new lines now run along Nordic Road so each lot will have access to high speed.

 Where do we go for building permits and information on approval requirements and zoning standards?

 The Township of Central Frontenac is located in the village of Sharbot Lake about 15 minutes east of Kennebec Shores.
 Visit http://www.centralfrontenac.com/ for more information on their location and approval requirements.

 Is the parkland going to be publicly owned?

 Yes, Kennebec Shores Park is owned by the Township of Central Frontenac.
 There are excellent hiking and cross-country ski trails on the parkland as well as a large hill for tobogganing and a pond for skating.

 Yes, we are well connected with many qualified home builders and trades in the area.
 Please contact us at email@example.com to outline your building expectations and we will be glad to refer you to the team you need to develop your lot.